SalomeMM/TGIF_Project/README.md

 - AJAX
 - JSON

-Part of the "Full Stack Web Development with JavaScript and MERN" bootcamp at Ubiqum Code Academy: https://ubiqum.com/programs/web-development-with-javascript-program/
+Second project of the "Full Stack Web Development with JavaScript and MERN" bootcamp at Ubiqum Code Academy: https://ubiqum.com/programs/web-development-with-javascript-program/